Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 5. Is the user able to Read elements on each of the feature pages?

-**Passes Testing:** Each feature page of the website includes a "View" are displaying all of the users created information
+**Passes Testing:** Each feature page of the website includes a "View" are displaying all of the user's created information

 <details><summary>View Leagues</summary><img src="officechampion/static/assets/images/docs/manual_testing/view_league.png" alt="View Leagues"></details>
 -